Russia steps up aerial strikes on Ukraine, killing at least 6 amid Kyiv counteroffensive

 Rumors swirled Wednesday about a relative and close associate of the Kremlin-backed, strongman leader of Chechnya, Ramzan Kadyrov.
 The reports said that lawmaker Adam Delimkhanov had been wounded — or even killed — in Ukraine.

-After Russian state TV reported that the lawmaker had been wounded and Ukrainian Telegram channels suggested that he had been killed, Kadyrov published a photo showing Delimkhanov.
+After Russian state television reported that the lawmaker had been wounded and Ukrainian Telegram channels suggested that he had been killed, Kadyrov published a photo showing Delimkhanov.

 In a photo caption, Kadyrov said that Delimkhanov was “alive and well” — adding that he knew this “from the very beginning,” despite earlier requesting Ukrainian intelligence to provide information on what positions were hit so that he could locate his “dear brother.”

-Associated Press writer Yuras Karmanau in Tallinn, Estonia, and Jill Lawless and Elise Morton in London contributed to this report.
+Yuras Karmanau in Tallinn, Estonia, and Jill Lawless and Elise Morton in London, contributed to this report.